DJI Mavic Air Snap Verdict

 Setting-up the Controller

-DJI supplies three cables with the controller that allow it to be connected to your smartphone.
-You’ll need to unfold the phone clamp to make sure that the correct cable is fitted and swap it if necessary.
+DJI supplies three cables with the controller that allow it to connect to your smartphone.
+You’ll need to unfold the controller’s phone clamp to make sure that the correct cable is fitted and swap it if necessary.

 Now ease your phone into the clamp ensuring that the cable connection slots into the phone’s charging port.